jeetsukumaran/delineate/src/delineate-docs/source/workflow1.rst

 We used a single strict clock model across all genes, and a HKY+G model of substitution.

-We ran this four replicates of this analysis for 500 million generations each, sampling every 500,000 generations for a total of 1000 samples from each replicates.
+We ran four replicates of this analysis for 500 million generations each, sampling every 500,000 generations for a total of 1000 samples from each replicates.
 The first 250 samples were discarded from the 100 samples of each replicates.
 Convergence was diagnosed through inspection of traces for each parameter as well as the likelihood and posterior.
 ESS values for each parameter were established to be more than 250, and distributions of parameter values were compared to a "null" run (i.e., a run without data where just the prior was sampled) to confirm that the analysis learned from the data sufficiently to shift the posterior away from the prior.